Hampden Park, Eastbourne: Hampden Park

-Hampden Park itself is a large pleasant space with a fair sized lake.
-There is a park cafe called Lakeside Cafe, a children's playground, outdoor tennis courts, playing fields and plenty of routes for joggers and strollers, as well as a large area of sports fields.
-The area is the home of Eastbourne Rugby Club and two bowls clubs are nearby.
+Hampden Park itself is a large park and woodland area that is considered the first public park in Eastbourne.
+In the southern part of the park, there are rugby and football pitches, alongside a skate park, tennis court, children's play area, and a café.
+The northern part is made up of a large pond (Decoy Pond), and woodland.
 Its main inhabitants are the grey squirrel, and several species inhabit the lake, notably mallard ducks, Canada geese, mute swans, moorhen, herons, gulls and the rock pigeon.

 In 2011 there was a large pond enhancement program carried out on the Decoy Pond.
 This was funded by Eastbourne Borough Council and a large grant obtained from the Big Lottery Fund by The Friends of the Hampden Park.